 2019 saw the introduction of a turbo charger on the Viking 90, increasing its power to 100 hp.
 Turbo boost is a mere 2 to 3 lbs thus an intercooler is not needed.
 Click the next link to see a running Viking 90 Turbo engine.
 For technical information go here: Viking 90 Engine.

 Jan 2021: Introduction of the Viking 150 engine based on the Honda HRV with 1.8 L, 300 lb-ft of torque and 150 bhp @ 5800 RPM, takeoff at 5600 RPM and cruise at ~5000 RPM, port injected (no GDI, just a little less efficient) and only a slight weight increase of about 5 lbs.
 Also, this is a brand new no mileage engine.
 Viking expects to have the first engine flying in February.
 More technical information at the Viking 150 Engine web page of Viking and the installation video of a V150 in a Zenith.
 The next video is an explanation by Jan Eggenfelner about the V150 sensor location.

 Especially developed for the experimental aircraft market, Viking has a range of fuel system components available like header tanks, filters and pumps to suit the Viking, Rotax and ULpower fuel injected engines.
 The electrical system is simplicity itself, click here for the latest electrical diagram.
 A video explaining the electrical systems for the engine can be found here, where Viking details their: pre-build wire board which makes installation very easy and modular.

 Viking Aircraft Engines can be visited (for an appointment to fly!) and reached at:

-Text adapted and used with permission of Viking.
+Some text and images used with permission of Viking Aircraft Engines.